tidusjar/OctoBar/README.md

 - Compile the TypeScript main process
 - Launch the Electron app

-2. The app will appear in your menu bar with a tray icon
+2. The app will appear in your menu bar (macOS) or system tray (Windows) with a tray icon
-3. Click the icon to open the dropdown with GitHub notifications
+3. **macOS**: Click the icon to open the dropdown with GitHub notifications
+4. **Windows**: Left-click to open notifications, right-click for context menu

 ### Building